How to Deal with Passive Aggressive Colleagues

 Active listening is a technique of listening and responding that encourages in-depth comprehension and enhances mutual understanding.
 It emphasizes the importance of both nonverbal and verbal behaviours, unconditional acceptance, and unbiased reflection of the speaker’s feelings and experiences.

-What are the benefits of being an active listener?
+The powerful benefits of being an active listener

-1. It helps build trust and stronger bonds in a relationship
+1. Build trust and stronger bonds through active listening

 Knowing that they will not be judged or interrupted when sharing, people will feel safe and comfortable to confide in you.
 This is very important when it comes to building trust and relationships.
 And when you engage in more conversations and sharing with others, you will get to know the speaker more and form a stronger and closer bond together!